Openings

 - Employment of up to four years in a vibrant student city

-We offer a temporary employment (TV-L E13, 75%) funded by the German Science Foundation for a period of up to four years.
-The University of Würzburg is an equal opportunity employer and aims to reduce the underrepresentation of women and therefore explicitly encourages qualified women to apply.
+We offer a temporary employment (TV-L E13, 75%) funded by the German Science Foundation for a period of up to four years, starting at the earliest on 1 January 2027.
+The University of Würzburg is an equal opportunity employer committed to increasing the participation of women and encourages them particularly to apply.
 The University of Würzburg is committed to employing more persons with disabilities and especially encourages them to apply.

-We look forward to receiving your application by 15 November 2025.
+We look forward to receiving your application until 21 June 2026.

-Applications must include the following documents to be send in a single pdf-file to grk2994-jobs@uni-wuerzburg.de:
+Applications must include the following documents to be sent in a single pdf-file to grk2994-jobs@uni-wuerzburg.de:

 Contact: Karina Zink, grk2994-jobs@uni-wuerzburg.de